Get

 Not always!
 Cats may defecate out the adult worms which are often visible to the naked eye.
 However, if your cat is a master at covering their stool in the litterbox, this may make it difficult to visualize any worms.
 Other times, cats do not defecate out the adult worms but, rather, the parasite eggs.
 These are microscopic.
 Special solution and testing is needed to visualize these eggs under a microscope.

 Even with testing, not seeing adult worms or eggs is not a guarantee that your cat doesn’t have parasites.
 The infection may be so low the eggs or adults are not detected.
 Your cat may also be in a period of the parasite lifecycle where they are not actively shedding, or pooping out, the eggs to be seen.
-Your veterinarian may choose just to treat your cat depending on your cat’s exposure history and risk for contraction.
+A veterinarian may choose just to treat your cat depending on your cat’s exposure history and risk for contraction.

 Conclusion

 It’s important to remember not to give any over-the-counter flea/tick medications, dewormers or at-home remedies for parasites.
-Always speak to your veterinarian about what to do so as not to put your cat in danger.
+Always speak to a veterinarian about what to do so as not to put your cat in danger.

 Featured Image Credit: bdavid32, Shutterstock